Boku Betting Sites

 There’s no denying that Boku is lagging behind providers such as PayPal and Neteller when it comes to availability on leading sports betting sites.

-The list of betting sites that accept Boku increases if you take into account sites which allow Boku betting via Neteller.
+The list of betting sites that accept Boku increases if you consider sites that allow Boku betting via Neteller.

 However, we noted above that speed and convenience are two key advantages of Boku betting.
-Both of these attributes get eroded if users have to sign-up to a third party payment method in order to use Boku.
+Both of these attributes get eroded if users have to sign-up for a third-party payment method to use Boku.